vansheer/capstone/README.md

 Things that are difficult for non tennis fans can be broken into four categories:
 1. **Tennis tournament titles**, like all 4 Grand Slams, Fed Cup, and all those location-based tournaments;
 2. **Tennis game terms**, like serving sets, break points and the eagle eye;
-3. **Tennis players**, especially those from Eastern European countries, both their names and their styles, rankings and overall career performance;
+3. **Tennis players**, especially those from Eastern European countries, including their names and their styles, rankings and overall career achievements;
 4. **Certain generic words** that can mean something different in the tennis context.
 One of those words that come up a lot is 'Aggressive' and its variations.
 The word 'Aggressive' in English can be positive sometimes ('They made an aggressive marketing plan'), but its literal equivalent in Chinese is almost always negative, very close to being 'provocative' or 'looking for trouble'.

 So these will be my main focus for this project.

 ## WHAT DATA?
 The data I used is real transcripts in Word document format from WTA press conferences I interpreted in the past.
 They were recorded by a professional stenographer on-site and prove-read by her and myself.
 All text was read in, cleaned up, and split into 1911 individual sentences.
 All sentences were then saved to a csv file to serve as the raw data. <br>
 I then add an extra column called "label" to the csv file.
 All sentences that include something for the model to learn were manually labeled as 1, and otherwise 0.
 This step didn't envolve any automated parts because it only requires domain knowledge in a given context.
-It took me about 90 minutes to label everything, and I ended up with 208 labels that are 1, which is about 11% (208/1911).
+It took me about 90 minutes to label everything, and I ended up with 210 labels that are 1, which is about 11% (210/1911).

 ## WHAT FRAMEWORK?
 I went with [spaCy](https://spacy.io/) because it offers built-in name entity recognizer that are customizable.
 But I used its version 2.3.5 instead of the most up-to-date version 3 since I find the documentation of the older version easier to understand and follow.<br>
-According to spaCy documentation, a few hundreds of examples would be enough to start, but a few thousands is more ideal.
+According to spaCy documentation, a few hundreds of examples would be enough to start training, but a few thousands is more ideal.
 So the data that I have just met the cut-off line.

-## Dictionary

 ## STEPS
 1. Data gathering
 2. Data cleaning
+3. Labeling
-3. Match pattern building
+4. Match pattern building
-4. Labeling
 5. NER pipe building
 6. Training
 7. Evaluation